 Hearing Loss and Chinese Medicine

 Chinese medicine effectively addresses issues of the ears due to a deep understanding of the root causes of ear problems noted in many ancient Chinese medical texts.
 The ear controls sense of hearing and governs balance according to traditional Chinese medicine (TCM).
 The ancient text the Ling Shu (Miraculous Pivot) states, “if the brain marrow is insufficient, vertigo and tinnitus will occur…” suggesting that there was an understanding that the ear is related to balance.
+For best outcomes using self-care, combine associated Acupressure Sticks™ to acu-points, organic herbs, topical remedies, and good lifestyle practices.

 - Apply the Water Element Acupressure Stick to Acupressure Point Kidney 3